“Insatiable wanting machines, designed to desire,” is how Jason Silva, public speaker, and filmmaker, describe humans in one of his videos.

 2. Food and Eating Disorders

-Lastly, a certain behavior or an attachment to a specific concept can also be an addiction.
+Lastly, certain behavior or an attachment to a specific concept can also be an addiction.
 It can take many forms.
-Fixating on success, money or always achieving more, for example, are types of addiction.
+Fixating on success, money, or always achieving more, for example, are types of addiction.

 So we drown in greed little by little to get that something else that’s supposed to be bigger, better.
 Our bodies get exhausted in this desperate journey.
 Having no breaks, fixating on work, shopping, gaming or even social media are definite ways to lose sight of what is important.
 We enslave and subject our bodies and minds to this addictive cycle.